Heirloom Knitting takes on a whole new meaning when you use your own hand-spun yarn to create a knitted article for your family or friends.

 According to Websters, an heirloom is "a piece of personal property handed down by inheritance for several generations".

 An heirloom is considered to be a a great gift or a legacy, and can be anything from an expensive antique to an item of great personal, sentimental or emotional value.

 When most people think of this type of knitting, they generally mean one of two things, either knitted articles which make use of old fashioned patterns (usually Victorian), or an article that the creator intends to be passed on to future generations.

-My son and daughter-in-law are expecting their first child in December 2007.
-One of the gifts I have made for my first grandchild is a handspun and hand knitted lacy shawl.
+My son and daughter-in-law were expecting their first child in December 2007.
+One of the gifts I made for my first grandchild was a hand-spun and hand knitted lacy shawl.

 The fleece was a merino, and I have managed to spin a light airy yarn that is finer than most commercial produced 2 ply baby wools.